Other not so common types of diabetes are LADA (Late Autoimmune Diabetes in Adults) and MODY (Maturity onset diabetes of the young).

 Most commonly MODY (also called genetic diabetes) behaves like a very mild form of type 1 diabetes, with continued partial insulin secretion with normal insulin sensitivity.
 It is not diabetes type 2 in a young person, as might incorrectly be inferred from the name.

-MODY is a diabetes type with six basic sub classifications depending upon the gene that is responsible for its onset.
+MODY is a diabetes type with six primary sub-classifications depending upon the gene that is responsible for its onset.
 Only some 1 to 2% of type 1 has this variety of diabetes but mostly goes unrecognized.
 MODY is an autosomal predominant inherited disease, means born with a single (auto) gene that can become from either parent.
 If a parent has MODY, then their children have a 50% more chances of developing MODY.

-MODY is dominantly inherited; a monogenic defect of insulin secretion that may occur at any age, and it no longer includes any forms of diabetes type 2.
+MODY is a monogenic defect of insulin secretion occurs at any age.
+And it is dominantly inherited and no longer includes any forms of diabetes type 2.

 MODY is not exclusively among adolescents, and the research knowledge shows it can also be diagnosed up to an age of 55.